In Another Country: Selected Stories

 Featuring the story, 'In Another Country', that inspired the motion picture, 45 Years.
 Also featuring selected stories from David Constantine's Comma Press back catalogue : Under The Dam (2005); The Shieling (2009); Tea at the Midland (2012).

-45 Years has its UK release on Friday 28h August (Film4 / BFI) starring Charlotte Rampling and Tom Courtenay.
+45 Years had its UK release on Friday 28th August 2015 (Film4 / BFI) starring Charlotte Rampling and Tom Courtenay.
 Directed by Andrew Haigh (Weekend , HBO’s Looking).

 'The most striking stories tend to share motifs while circling secret and unresolved situations: "The Necessary Strength" with its broken family in an idyllic setting; "Wishing Well" with the incoming tide as an imaginary threat; and "Tea at the Midland", a concise meditation on art's independence from morality' - Michael Caines, Times Literary Supplement